 The success of our growth plan depends, in part, on our ability to implement our business strategies.
 In particular, our growth depends on our ability to maintain and expand our network by attracting new clients, increasing the use of our platforms and solutions by existing clients and by integrating them across geographies and a wide range of asset classes, products, trade types and trade sizes within our marketplaces.
 Our growth also depends on, among other things, our ability to increase our market share, add new products, enhance our existing platforms and solutions, develop new offerings that address client demand and market trends and stay abreast of changing market conditions and regulatory requirements.
 Our growth may also be dependent on our ability to further diversify our revenue base.
-We currently derive approximately 56% of our gross revenue from our Rates asset class.
-Our long-term growth plan includes expanding our asset classes, including the number of products we offer across those asset classes, by investing in our development efforts and increasing our revenues by growing our market share in our existing markets and entering into new markets.
-Although our long-term growth plan includes entering into new asset classes, we may not enter into new asset classes in the near term.
+We currently derive approximately 52% of our revenue from our Rates asset class.
+Our long-term growth plan includes expanding the number of products we offer across asset classes, by investing in our development efforts and increasing our revenues by growing our market share in our existing markets and entering into new markets.
 We cannot assure you that we will be able to successfully execute our growth plan or implement our business strategies within our expected timing or at all or be able to maintain or improve our current level of business, and we may decide to alter or discontinue certain aspects of our growth plan at any time.

 Execution of our growth plan entails significant risks and may be impacted by factors outside of our control, including competition, general economic, political and market conditions and industry, legal and regulatory changes.
 Failure to manage our growth effectively could result in our costs increasing at a faster rate than our revenues and distracting management from our core business and operations.
-For example, we may incur substantial development, sales and marketing expenses and expend significant management effort to create a new platform, platform feature or solution, and the period before such platform feature or solution is successfully developed, introduced and/or adopted may extend over many months or years, if ever.
+For example, we may incur substantial development, sales and marketing expenses and expend significant management effort to create a new platform, platform feature or solution, and the period before such platform, platform feature or solution is successfully developed, introduced and/or adopted may extend over many months or years, if ever.
 Even after incurring these costs, such platform, platform feature or solution may not achieve market acceptance.